Code-Institute-Submissions/dylanocallaghan-Milestone2_AugResub/README.md

 #### **Regression Testing**

-All features previously tested while in development should be retested on the live Website.
+All actions previously tested while in development should be retested on the live Website.

 #### **Assumptions and Dependencies**